energeist/ACS-1111-Herd-Immunity/simulation_log.md

 ## End of time step 1
 - Number of interactions: 1000
-- Number of new infections: 28
+- Number of new infections: 22
 - Number of people that died on this timestep: 8
 - Number of people vaccinated on this timestep: 2
-- Number of times a vaccine prevented infection on this timestep: 893
+- Number of times a vaccine prevented infection on this timestep: 901
-- Sim calculation time for this step: 0.079 second(s)
+- Sim calculation time for this step: 0.082 second(s)

 ## End of time step 2
-- Number of interactions: 2800
+- Number of interactions: 2200
-- Number of new infections: 71
+- Number of new infections: 47
-- Number of people that died on this timestep: 15
+- Number of people that died on this timestep: 18
-- Number of people vaccinated on this timestep: 13
+- Number of people vaccinated on this timestep: 4
-- Number of times a vaccine prevented infection on this timestep: 2525
+- Number of times a vaccine prevented infection on this timestep: 2007
-- Sim calculation time for this step: 0.087 second(s)
+- Sim calculation time for this step: 0.085 second(s)

 ## End of time step 3
-- Number of interactions: 7100
+- Number of interactions: 4700
-- Number of new infections: 172
+- Number of new infections: 115
-- Number of people that died on this timestep: 56
+- Number of people that died on this timestep: 34
-- Number of people vaccinated on this timestep: 15
+- Number of people vaccinated on this timestep: 13
-- Number of times a vaccine prevented infection on this timestep: 6436
+- Number of times a vaccine prevented infection on this timestep: 4250
-- Sim calculation time for this step: 0.094 second(s)
+- Sim calculation time for this step: 0.092 second(s)

 ## End of time step 4
-- Number of interactions: 17200
+- Number of interactions: 11500
-- Number of new infections: 405
+- Number of new infections: 303
-- Number of people that died on this timestep: 124
+- Number of people that died on this timestep: 75
-- Number of people vaccinated on this timestep: 48
+- Number of people vaccinated on this timestep: 40
-- Number of times a vaccine prevented infection on this timestep: 15598
+- Number of times a vaccine prevented infection on this timestep: 10344
-- Sim calculation time for this step: 0.120 second(s)
+- Sim calculation time for this step: 0.112 second(s)

 ## End of time step 5
-- Number of interactions: 40500
+- Number of interactions: 30300
-- Number of new infections: 923
+- Number of new infections: 690
-- Number of people that died on this timestep: 277
+- Number of people that died on this timestep: 231
-- Number of people vaccinated on this timestep: 128
+- Number of people vaccinated on this timestep: 72
-- Number of times a vaccine prevented infection on this timestep: 36927
+- Number of times a vaccine prevented infection on this timestep: 27494
-- Sim calculation time for this step: 0.196 second(s)
+- Sim calculation time for this step: 0.163 second(s)

 ## End of time step 6
-- Number of interactions: 92300
+- Number of interactions: 69000
-- Number of new infections: 1781
+- Number of new infections: 1384
-- Number of people that died on this timestep: 637
+- Number of people that died on this timestep: 461
-- Number of people vaccinated on this timestep: 286
+- Number of people vaccinated on this timestep: 229
-- Number of times a vaccine prevented infection on this timestep: 85400
+- Number of times a vaccine prevented infection on this timestep: 63435
-- Sim calculation time for this step: 0.417 second(s)
+- Sim calculation time for this step: 0.318 second(s)

 ## End of time step 7
-- Number of interactions: 178100
+- Number of interactions: 138400
-- Number of new infections: 2412
+- Number of new infections: 2161
-- Number of people that died on this timestep: 1241
+- Number of people that died on this timestep: 977
-- Number of people vaccinated on this timestep: 540
+- Number of people vaccinated on this timestep: 407
-- Number of times a vaccine prevented infection on this timestep: 168362
+- Number of times a vaccine prevented infection on this timestep: 129520
-- Sim calculation time for this step: 0.757 second(s)
+- Sim calculation time for this step: 0.647 second(s)

 ## End of time step 8
-- Number of interactions: 241200
+- Number of interactions: 216100
-- Number of new infections: 1907
+- Number of new infections: 2143
-- Number of people that died on this timestep: 1669
+- Number of people that died on this timestep: 1525
-- Number of people vaccinated on this timestep: 743
+- Number of people vaccinated on this timestep: 636
-- Number of times a vaccine prevented infection on this timestep: 233391
+- Number of times a vaccine prevented infection on this timestep: 207158
-- Sim calculation time for this step: 0.756 second(s)
+- Sim calculation time for this step: 0.821 second(s)

 ## End of time step 9
-- Number of interactions: 190700
+- Number of interactions: 214300
-- Number of new infections: 906
+- Number of new infections: 1352
-- Number of people that died on this timestep: 1325
+- Number of people that died on this timestep: 1517
-- Number of people vaccinated on this timestep: 582
+- Number of people vaccinated on this timestep: 626
-- Number of times a vaccine prevented infection on this timestep: 187073
+- Number of times a vaccine prevented infection on this timestep: 208990
-- Sim calculation time for this step: 0.468 second(s)
+- Sim calculation time for this step: 0.602 second(s)

 ## End of time step 10
-- Number of interactions: 90600
+- Number of interactions: 135200
-- Number of new infections: 272
+- Number of new infections: 524
-- Number of people that died on this timestep: 638
+- Number of people that died on this timestep: 941
-- Number of people vaccinated on this timestep: 268
+- Number of people vaccinated on this timestep: 411
-- Number of times a vaccine prevented infection on this timestep: 89436
+- Number of times a vaccine prevented infection on this timestep: 133052
-- Sim calculation time for this step: 0.247 second(s)
+- Sim calculation time for this step: 0.345 second(s)

 ## End of time step 11
-- Number of interactions: 27200
+- Number of interactions: 52400
-- Number of new infections: 64
+- Number of new infections: 168
-- Number of people that died on this timestep: 185
+- Number of people that died on this timestep: 382
-- Number of people vaccinated on this timestep: 87
+- Number of people vaccinated on this timestep: 142
-- Number of times a vaccine prevented infection on this timestep: 26907
+- Number of times a vaccine prevented infection on this timestep: 51772
-- Sim calculation time for this step: 0.131 second(s)
+- Sim calculation time for this step: 0.176 second(s)

 ## End of time step 12
-- Number of interactions: 6400
+- Number of interactions: 16800
-- Number of new infections: 9
+- Number of new infections: 41
-- Number of people that died on this timestep: 45
+- Number of people that died on this timestep: 128
-- Number of people vaccinated on this timestep: 19
+- Number of people vaccinated on this timestep: 40
-- Number of times a vaccine prevented infection on this timestep: 6340
+- Number of times a vaccine prevented infection on this timestep: 16607
-- Sim calculation time for this step: 0.089 second(s)
+- Sim calculation time for this step: 0.110 second(s)

 ## End of time step 13
-- Number of interactions: 900
+- Number of interactions: 4100
-- Number of new infections: 2
+- Number of new infections: 14
-- Number of people that died on this timestep: 6
+- Number of people that died on this timestep: 25
-- Number of people vaccinated on this timestep: 3
+- Number of people vaccinated on this timestep: 16
-- Number of times a vaccine prevented infection on this timestep: 896
+- Number of times a vaccine prevented infection on this timestep: 4056
-- Sim calculation time for this step: 0.078 second(s)
+- Sim calculation time for this step: 0.088 second(s)

 ## End of time step 14
-- Number of interactions: 200
+- Number of interactions: 1400
-- Number of new infections: 1
+- Number of new infections: 5
-- Number of people that died on this timestep: 1
+- Number of people that died on this timestep: 8
-- Number of people vaccinated on this timestep: 1
+- Number of people vaccinated on this timestep: 6
-- Number of times a vaccine prevented infection on this timestep: 195
+- Number of times a vaccine prevented infection on this timestep: 1388
-- Sim calculation time for this step: 0.076 second(s)
+- Sim calculation time for this step: 0.084 second(s)

 ## End of time step 15
-- Number of interactions: 100
+- Number of interactions: 500
 - Number of new infections: 0
-- Number of people that died on this timestep: 1
+- Number of people that died on this timestep: 4
-- Number of people vaccinated on this timestep: 0
+- Number of people vaccinated on this timestep: 1
-- Number of times a vaccine prevented infection on this timestep: 100
+- Number of times a vaccine prevented infection on this timestep: 498
-- Sim calculation time for this step: 0.075 second(s)
+- Sim calculation time for this step: 0.085 second(s)

 ## END OF SIMULATION SUMMARY:
 - Reason for simulation ending: Virus burned out - no more infections.
 - Initial population: 100000
-- Total deaths: 6227
+- Total deaths: 6330
-- Remaining living population: 93773
+- Remaining living population: 93670
 - Initial vaccinated population: 90000
-- Final vaccinated population: 92735
+- Final vaccinated population: 92644
-- Total number of unique infections: 8953
+- Total number of unique infections: 8969
-- Total number of times a vaccine prevented infection: 860479
+- Total number of times a vaccine prevented infection: 861472
-- Overall sim runtime: 3.806 seconds
+- Overall sim runtime: 3.958 seconds